Alfresco/acs-deployment/README.md

 * http://<machine_ip>:8080/share
 * http://<machine_ip>:8083/solr

-Please note: If you are re-running ```docker-compose up``` after destroying a previous docker compose cluster then please use the command: ```docker-compose down && docker-compose build --no-cache && docker-compose up``` at Step-3 above.

 #### Notes:
 * Make sure the machine has open ports (5432, 8080, 8082, 8083), see the _docker-compose.yml_ for details.
 * If the Docker is running on your local machine the ip address will be just _localhost_.
 If you are using [Docker Toolbox](https://docs.docker.com/toolbox/toolbox_install_windows) the ip address can be found by running ```docker-machine ip```
+* If you are re-running ```docker-compose up``` after destroying a previous docker compose cluster then please use the command: ```docker-compose down && docker-compose build --no-cache && docker-compose up``` at Step-3 above.

 ## Running with Kubernetes
 ### Minikube